Ordering-Independent Wheeler-DeWitt Equation for Flat Minisuperspace Models: Introduction

 Using the notations introduced earlier for the one-dimensional cases, the inner product can be expressed solely in terms of the dressed wavefunctions~(\ref{dress}), which satisfy the universal WDW equation~(\ref{univ}).
 As a result, all physical observables and probability amplitudes are independent of the quantum prescription, to all orders in $\hbar$.
+Notice, furthermore, that in terms of the dressed wavefunctions, the inner product becomes the standard quantum mechanical inner product between wavefunctions.

 The plan of the paper is as follows.
 In~\Sect{model}, we describe the class of minisuperspace models we consider.
 They are based on $D$-dimensional Einstein gravity coupled to an arbitrary number of bosonic fields.
 We cast such models as non-linear $\sigma$-models involving a one-dimensional base manifold and a Lorentzian target space of dimension $n\ge 1$.
 We show that the path-integral formulation of the quantum theory leads to ambiguities, due to the infinite number of choices for the time-reparametrization invariant path-integral measure, which follow from field redefinitions.
 We proceed in~\Sect{WDWeq} to study models with a flat target space.
 For these models, we derive the WDW equation that the path-integral wavefunctions satisfy, irrespective of the choice of path-integral measure.
 The result for the WDW equation is exact, valid to all orders in the $\hbar$ expansion.
 In~\Sect{equiv}, for any path-integral measure, we determine the Hilbert-space inner-product that insures the Hermiticity of the quantum Hamiltonian.
 We then use it to establish the equivalence of all quantum prescriptions.
 In~\Sect{appli}, we illustrate our results with inflationary models\mbox{---such} as the Starobinsky model~\cite{Starobinsky:1980te}---which all lead to a flat minisuperspace geometry.
 We also apply our results to de Sitter Jackiw--Teitelboim (JT) gravity~\cite{Jackiw:1984je,Teitelboim:1983ux}, where the correct treatment of the factor-ordering ambiguities has so far remained an open problem.
 In~\Sect{compa}, we summarize our results, explain why they do not extend to non-flat target spaces, and compare them with previous results in the literature.